 Once a year, it is important to condition the leather.
 This keeps it from drying out and prevents cracking.
 A product like Leather CPR restores shine, luster and suppleness to dehydrated leather and helps protect it from future damage.
 Whatever product you choose, look for a high-quality conditioner that is designed specifically for use on leather.

 Apply the conditioner to your sofa using a soft, lint-free cloth.
 Allow the leather to absorb the conditioner until it takes on a cloudy appearance.
 Next, use a flannel cloth or horsehair brush to buff the surface of your sofa.
 This makes the leather shine like new while creating a natural sealant that helps the material retain moisture.
 There are several different leather conditioners on the market, and while most work roughly the same way, different products may have alternate usage instructions.
-Before using any product, read the instructions carefully and perform a spot test on an inconspicuous area.
+Before using any product, read the instructions carefully and perform a spot test on a discreet area.

-Spills, Spots and Stains
+Cleaning Spills, Spots and Stains from Leather Furniture

 When it comes to high-quality furniture, top grain leather is the way to go.
 It is soft and breathable, yet extremely durable and, with the proper top coating, incredibly resistant to stains.
 Because it is a natural material, it does require a bit more care than synthetic upholstery materials like microfiber or vinyl.
 The necessary upkeep, though, it much less than many people realize.

-To ensure the longest life possible for your top grain leather sofa, clean up spills right away and wipe up dust monthly.
+To ensure the longest life possible for your top grain leather sofa, clean up spills right away to prevent stains and wipe up dust monthly.
 Apply a high-quality leather conditioner once a year, and your furniture should last a lifetime.
 While top grain leather furniture comes at a higher price than pieces upholstered using lower-quality fabrics, they are designed to withstand the test of time, and they offer exceptional value due to how long they last.
-If you are looking for beautiful and durable furniture that is perfect for families, you can’t go wrong with a top grain leather sofa.
+If you are looking for beautiful and durable furniture that is perfect for families, you can’t go wrong with a leather sofa.